 An important aspect of public speaking occurs, paradoxically, when it the speaker’s turn to stop talking and listen to questions or comments from the audience.
-These moments are to be welcomed.
+You should welcome these moments.
 They show that the audience members are engaged and they afford the speaker an opportunity to interact more closely with them.
-To make the most of these moments, a speaker must listen actively.
+To make the most of these moments, a speaker must embrace active listening.

 Active listening means listening for the meaning and feeling of what the other person is saying.
-It means paying attention to what is being said and thinking carefully about how to respond.
+It means paying attention to what people say and thinking carefully about how to respond.
 This might seem like common sense, but as Mark Twain once said, “Common sense isn’t so common.”
 So how we listen actively?
 Here are some points:

 1. Look at the person who is asking the question.
 Do not turn away or attend to another activity, such as filling your water glass.

-2. Listen not just to the words but to the tone with which they are expressed.
+2. Listen not just to the words but to the tone.

 3. Notice the body language and facial expressions of the speaker; do they convey anything about what the person might be feeling?

 4. Depending on the length of the question or comment, signal to the person that you are following by nodding occasionally or even, if an appropriate moment presents itself, interjecting a “yes” or an “I see”.
 Of course, you have to mean it.
 Don’t just go through the motions.

 5. Thank the person for the question or comment.

 6. Before responding, pause for a moment to reflect on what you have heard.
 Too often speakers will start talking while the final syllables of the audience member are still resonating.
 Doing so signals that you are more interested in hearing your own voice those of others, and that you couldn’t wait until the person finished speaking.